Chief Minister of Guernsey: Election of 2014

 The resignation of Deputy Peter Harwood as Chief Minister on 25 February caused an election that was held on 12 March 2014.
 Nominations opened at 9am on 27 February and closed at 5pm on 6 March.
 Jonathan Le Tocq was elected.

 The position of Chief Minister was abolished from 1 May 2016.

 Deputies

-Heidi Soulsby is the first female Deputy Chief Minister of Guernsey.
+Heidi Soulsby became the first female Deputy Chief Minister of Guernsey in October 2020.